Netsuai Hakkakuchū

-"Netsuai Hakkakuchū" (熱愛発覚中), also known by its French title "J'ai trouvé l'amour" (meaning "I Have Found Love" in English) is a song by Japanese musician Ringo Sheena.
+"Netsuai Hakkakuchū" (熱愛発覚中), also known by its French title "J'ai trouvé l'amour" ('I Have Found Love') is a song by Japanese musician Ringo Sheena.
 It was her first collaboration with electronic producer and Capsule member Yasutaka Nakata, and was released as a single to promote her collaboration compilation album Ukina.

 Background and development

 Ukina was a project released as a part of Ringo Sheena's 15th anniversary celebrations.
 It featured past collaborations with musicians released between 1998 and 2013.
 "Netsuai Hakkakuchū" was one of two unpublished songs, the other being "It Was You," a ballad written by American songwriter Burt Bacharach.

 Writing and production

 The song was written entirely by Shiina, and was then given to Yasutaka Nakata to arrange.
 Nakata productions for artists such as Ami Suzuki, Perfume or Kyary Pamyu Pamyu generally feature Nakata writing lyrics and music as well.
 However, Nakata had worked as a co-writer in the past, on singer Meg's albums between 2007 and 2010.